colemanbroad/progen/readme.md

 ???                 ; PieceBuilder
 No state yet        ; Target trait.
 Target/env has state.
 Tree fuzzing makes sense.
 ???                 ; Dispatcher, Logger
 In process          ; Interpreter + Shared Heap
+I control schema    ; I have to learn Events table and BigQuery JS (for FDB & Kafka)

+Go. one process for config, program gen, targets, and analysis. vs running Drome and Curricle?

 No type enforcement between the function defined in a Fun and the stated arg/p types.
 TL DOES have this!
 It's probably necessary to provide to customers.